yanxiangyi/Database-Principles-Notes/lecture8.md

 ## Triggers

-For excuting stored procedures automatically.
+For executing stored procedures automatically.

 **Fired by data changes** (never by a `SELECT`).
 [See below]

 - Modify input on the fly

+  Example: Force input in lowercase.

 - Check complex rules

+  Example: Complex business rules cannot be checked through declarative constraints.
+You can abort a transaction in a trigger, and return an error.

 - Manage data redundancy

+  Example: Split a newly inserted movie title into words.

 ### Trigger Activation

 Depending on what the trigger is designed to achieve, it may be fired by various events and at various possible precise moments.

-  - before/after `insert` trigger
+  - Activate the trigger before/after `insert` for the who procedure
-  - before/after `insert` for each row trigger
+  - Activate the trigger before/after `insert` for each row

 #### Time
 ![](lecture8/time.png)